icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/editing-digital-archive-handbook.md

 mkdocs serve
 ```

+This starts a local development server (typically at `http://127.0.0.1:8000`) that automatically reloads when you save changes to your Markdown files.

 ### Building Static Site
 To create a static site for offline viewing (e.g., in the ICAEW VDI):
 ```bash
 mkdocs build
 ```

-This creates a static website in the `/site/` directory.
+This creates a static website in the `/site/` directory. **Note:** The `/site/` directory is excluded from Git (see `.gitignore`) as it's generated content.

 ### Deployment
 The contents of `/site/` should be copied to: